deepakajaylinux/kevellspharaohtools/docs/phlagrant/phlagrant.md

 By using the functionality of templating option extra-templates can be added, if required.
 The SSH option enables to set a SSH key value.
 The SFTP facilitates readability and write ability between the two different OS using virtual box.

-Requirements:
+Requirements
 ------------

 If you wish to use the Phlagrant, ensure whether the Virual box is installed in your machine, along with the Virtual box guest additions functionality

-Code for installing virtual box:
+Code for installing virtual box
 -------------------------------

         sudo cleopatra virtualbox install --yes --guess --with-guest-additions

-Installation:
+Installation
 -------------

 There is two possible ways to install the Phlagrant tool to your machine: